-The key to improving frontline services is changing how government interacts with citizens, organisations and companies.
+The key to frontline service transformation is changing how government interacts with citizens, organisations and companies.
 New open, shared and transparent systems can make transactions with government easier, faster and more convenient in a digital environment.

 Dealing with government can be a challenging experience.
 Much of the frustration arises from often incoherent processes and lack of transparency around interactions.
 Filling in yet another form, answering the same questions over and over, and an overall feeling of helplessness in the process often disenfranchises clients of government services.